As of April 3, 2017, this fund's Select share class has been renamed to I. Please see the prospectus for more details.

 Mutual funds have fees that reduce their performance: indexes do not.
 You cannot invest directly in an index.

-The Bloomberg Barclays Multiuniverse Index is a measure of the international fixed-income bond market that combines the Bloomberg Barclays Global Aggregate Index and the Bloomberg Barclays Global High Yield Index.
+The Bloomberg Barclays Multiverse Index is a measure of the global fixed-income bond market that combines the Bloomberg Barclays Global Aggregate Index and the Bloomberg Barclays Global High Yield Index.
 The Bloomberg Barclays Global Aggregate Index measures grade debt from twenty-four different local currency markets.
 The Bloomberg Barclays Global High-Yield Index measures the global high-yield fixed income markets.

 The performance of the Lipper Global Income Funds Index includes expenses associated with a mutual fund, such as investment management fees.
 These expenses are not identical to the expenses charged by the Fund.
 An individual cannot invest directly in an index.